This article details how to create and run Databricks Jobs using the Jobs UI.

 To add dependent libraries, click + Add next to Dependent libraries.
 See Configure dependent libraries.

 You can pass parameters for your task.
-Each task type has different requirements for formatting and passing the parameters.
+For information on the requirements for formatting and passing parameters, see Pass parameters to a Databricks job task.

 To optionally configure a retry policy for the task, click + Add next to Retries.
-See Configure a retry policy.
+See Configure a retry policy for a task.

-To optionally configure a timeout for the task, click + Add next to Timeout in seconds.
-See Configure a timeout for a task.
+To optionally configure an expected duration or a timeout for the task, click + Add next to Duration threshold.
+See Configure an expected completion time or a timeout for a task.

 To add another task, click in the DAG view.
 A shared cluster option is provided if you have configured a New Job Cluster for a previous task.
 You can also configure a cluster for each task when you create or edit a task.
 To learn more about selecting and configuring clusters to run tasks, see Use Databricks compute with your jobs.